1stage/Aquarius-MX/src/rom/v2-0/readme.md

 ### FORMAT:
  - &< variable name >
    - Action: Returns the address of the first byte of data identified with < variable name >.
-     - A value must be assigned to < variable name > prior to execution of the & operator, otherwise an FC error results.
      - Any type variable name maybe used (numeric, string, array), and the address returned will be an integer in the range of 0 and 65535.
      - Note: Care should be taken when working with an array, because the addresses of arrays change whenever a new simple variable is assigned.
 ### EXAMPLE: